ardriveapp/ardrive-web/README.md

 All changes made to `dev` will be continuously deployed to [staging.ardrive.io](https://staging.ardrive.io).
 All PRs from this repo merging into `dev` will trigger a preview build that can be shared freely.

+## Testing

+Most tests can be run as normal with `flutter test`.

+In order to run tests that use `package:webcrypto`, you must first run the following command in the project directory.
+Note for Apple Silicon users: the following command must be run in an x86_64 shell; you can open one with `env /usr/bin/arch -x86_64 /bin/zsh --login`.
+All other testing commands can be run in a regular shell.

+`flutter pub run webcrypto:setup`

 ## Release

 To create a release to [app.ardrive.io](https://app.ardrive.io), first merge any changes from `dev` into `master` that are required, and publish a new release through the GitHub UI with the tag name matching the pattern `v*` eg. `v1.0.1`.